-The worldwide online grocery market is expected to grow by over US\$227 billion over the next five years, more than doubling in size to US\$374.9 billion.
-Today, only 0.8% of Canada's C\$124 billion industry takes place online.
-That penetration is expected to increase at a 21% CAGR to over C\$2 billion by 2023, largely driven by changing consumer expectations and technology innovation.
-The online channel better meets consumer needs around price, quality, speed, personalization and choice.
-In a recent survey, 86% of Canadians indicated that they would like to have groceries delivered directly to their door.
+Pre-pandemic, the worldwide online grocery market is expected to grow by over US\$227 billion over the next five years, more than doubling in size to US\$374.9 billion.
+In Canada, before the COVID-19 pandemic, less than 1% of the country's C\$124 billion industry took place online.
+Initially, that penetration was expected to increase at a 21% CAGR to over C\$2 billion by 2023, largely driven by changing consumer expectations and technology innovation.